EnzoFilangi/efrei-2023-st2-tst-prj-team-E/TestPlan.md

 Acceptance : The team should be deleted, and all its member removed from it

-Works : No, deleting a list with employees in it doesn't work.
+Works : No, deleting a team with employees in it deletes all employees as well.
 However, empty teams can be deleted

 ## 7 - Database reset
 ### 7.1 - All the data in the database should be deleted